-Notes
+Notes:

 - 1. The open-space framework in the North Campus Area is largely undeveloped.
 Refer to the North Campus Conditional Use Permit and the Campus Physical Framework Vision Project (2016) for additional information. - 2.
-Refer to the University Street Feasibility Study (2012) and the Campus Physical Framework Vision Project (2016) for additional information about the potential expansion of the open-space framework in the Esslinger Hall and Mac Court area. - 3.
-The open-space framework in the outer portions of the East Campus Area are largely undeveloped.
-Refer to the Development Policy for the East Campus Area, the East Campus Open Space Framework Study (2004), and the Campus Physical Framework Vision Project (2016) for additional information.
+Refer to the University Štreet Feasibility Study (2012) and the Campus Physical Framework Vision Project (2016) for additional information about the potential expansion of the open-space framework in the Esslinger Hall and Mac Court area. - 3.
+For more information refer to the 2024 East Campus Area Plan.